Should I Become An Internet Specialist?

-Step 1: Earn a Formal Education
+Step 1: Earn a Formal Degree

-- Consider an internship.
+To improve your chances for success, consider an internship.
 Since most employers require on-the-job experience, students can gain training in the field by taking advantage of internship opportunities.
 Many companies offer college students internship opportunities that may provide increased technical skills and an opportunity to build a professional portfolio.

-- Explore several different scripting languages.
+You might also want to explore several different scripting languages.
 Employers require web specialists to have extensive knowledge of several different scripting languages.
 Students may want to use elective courses to gain knowledge in several different scripting languages, such as PHP and C+.

-- Develop your communication skills.
+Another tip that can help you succeed in this field is to develop your communication skills.
 Since internet specialists may be required to coordinate with employers or companies about web design, aspiring specialists need to have strong verbal and written communication skills.
 Take advantage of communication classes that may be offered as part of general education.

 Step 2: Find an Entry-Level Position

-While training, new hires may assist with designing, building and troubleshooting web pages and user interfaces.
+New hires may assist with designing, building and troubleshooting web pages and user interfaces.
 Entry-level employees may also perform some administrative, clerical and customer service functions, such as fielding technical inquiries, assisting customers over the phone and recording information in databases.

-Step 3: Gain Certification
+Step 3: Advance Your Career With Certification